cryptoapi/Bitcoin-Payment-Gateway-ASP.NET/readme.md

 MSSQL Table for package
 --------------------------
-Please run query below which will create an MSSQL table where all bitcoin/altcoin payments made to you will be stored.
+Package uses own database with table crypto_payments where all bitcoin/altcoin payments made to you will be stored.
-You can have multiple cryptoboxes on site (such as bitcoin, dash, dogecoin/etc) and all payment information for such transactions will be stored in that one table.
+You can have multiple cryptoboxes on site (such as bitcoin, dash, dogecoin, etc) and all payment information for such transactions will be stored in that one table.

+If you wish to move table to your existing database, please run query below, it will create new crypto_payments table in your existing database; and after configure 'connectionStrings' in [/GoUrl/Web.config](https://github.com/cryptoapi/Bitcoin-Payment-Gateway-ASP.NET/blob/master/GoUrl/Web.config#L53).

 	CREATE TABLE dbo.crypto_payments (